s-light/subluceo/README.md

 # subluceo
 subluceo is a OpenHardware stand to light up transparent things like crystals or acrylic decoration objects

+focus is on smooth animations and high color fidelity.
+(no flickering allowed ;-) )

 [subluceo](https://www.albertmartin.de/latein/?q=subluceo) means `unten hervorleuchten` → glow from below.

 it consist of multiple parts:
 - base housing
 - led module
 - control module

+## status
+currently this is just an idea & brainstorming collection.

 ---